Dacorum Tenant Voice Panel

 The Panel provides feedback on housing policies and services, reviews how the Council is performing as a landlord, and shares insight based on tenants’ lived experiences.
 While the Panel does not make final decisions, it plays an important role in informing and influencing the Council’s approach to housing management.
 It also supports the Council in meeting the expectations of the Regulator of Social Housing and the Housing Ombudsman.

-Tenant Voice Panel Update: First Meeting Completed
+Tenant Voice Panel Update: From Induction to Action

 Still want to get involved?